 Closed Circuit Television (CCTV) Sewer Inspection

-The Street Department has been videoing sanitary sewers checking for faulty and/or deteriorated pipes, pipe blockages, and broken lateral connections to homes.
-This work is part of an ongoing sewer maintenance program, required by the Ohio EPA.
+The Street Department has been inspecting sanitary sewers via CCTV.
+This inspection includes checking for faulty and/or deteriorated pipes, pipe blockages, and broken lateral connections to homes.
+This work is part of an ongoing sewer maintenance program.

 Flow Monitoring and Rain Data

 Jones and Henry Engineers Ltd. was hired by the City to perform sanitary sewer flow monitoring services during the fall of 2008 and spring/summer of 2009.
 Flow monitors were placed into the sanitary sewers in various locations and wet weather flows were compared with dry weather flows.
 Areas where the flows increased the most during wet weather are targets to reduce I/I.

 Figure 2 from the Jones and Henry final report shows the effects of wet weather on the WWTP.
 This graph combines both the rain gauge data as well as the WWTP effluent (treated water discharging from the plant) to show how much storm water actually flows into plant.
 This storm water flow is then unnecessarily treated as wastewater at a high cost.

 The red and blue bars are the rain data in inches per day from both the Willow Cemetery and the Municipal Complex rain gauges.
 The pink line on the graph is the WWTP effluent leaving the plant.
 Immediately after rain events, the WWTP effluent skyrockets to levels far above the normal base flow of 4.0 million gallons per day(MGD).
 In the case of the mid April 2009 rain event (1.6 inchesin 24 hours) the flow rose to over 21 MGD, which is 5 times the normal base flow seen at the plant.
 That’s over 17 MGD in excess flow that the WWTP had to treat due to the rain event.